mui/mui-x/docs/data/date-pickers/digital-clock/digital-clock.md

 {{"demo": "DigitalClockSkipDisabled.js"}}

+## Localization

+See the [Date format and localization](/x/react-date-pickers/adapters-locale/) and [Translated components](/x/react-date-pickers/localization/) documentation pages for more details.

 ## Validation

-You can find the documentation in the [Validation page](/x/react-date-pickers/validation/).
+See the [Validation](/x/react-date-pickers/validation/) documentation page for more details.